-The school requires a telephone message from the parent or carer before 9:00am on the morning of the first day of ANY pupil absence.
-A written note on the child’s return is also needed.
+The school requires a telephone message from the parent or carer before 9:30am on the morning of the first day of ANY pupil absence.
 Please let us know if the absence is due to a notifiable disease or head lice.
 If you need information about dealing with head lice please let us know.
 We will inform all parents when we have a report of head lice in school so that you can make a special check of your child’s hair and treat if necessary.

 It is important your child attends school to get a good education.
 By law, as a parent or carer, you must make sure that if your child is aged five to 16 (compulsory school age), he or she receives a suitable full time education.
 This information is taken directly from Surrey County Council http://new.surreycc.gov.uk/schools-and-learning/schools/at-school/absences-from-school